dacctal/pkgit/README.md

 ## what is this?
 pkgit is an unconventional package manager designed to create package repos purely from that package's git repo.

-as it is, you will have to manage your own dependencies for each package you install.
+As it is, pkgit is not capable of dependency management; so you will have to manage your own dependencies for each package you install.
 There's not a universal way to check for dependencies without using an existing package manager.

 ## options